Flexible signal denoising via flexible empirical Bayes shrinkage: Results

+In this scenario, \mysmash{} could not be immediately applied to the simulated data because the points were not equally spaced, and the number of data points was not a power of 2.
+To address the first issue, we followed the common practice of treating the observations as if they were evenly spaced \citep[see][for discussion]{Sardy1999Wavelet}.

-The first scenario presents some issues for SMASH because the number of data points is not a power of two, nor are the points equally-spaced.
-To deal with the first issue, following standard ideas in the wavelet literature, we first mirrored the data about the right edge and extract the first $2^{\lfloor\log_2(2T)\rfloor}$ sample points, so that the number of data points in the new ``dataset'' is a power of two, and the mean curve is continuous at the right edge of the original data.
-To further ensure that the input to SMASH is periodic, we reflected the new dataset about its right edge and used this as the final input.
-To deal with the second issue we follow the common practice of treating the observations as if they were evenly spaced (see \citet{Sardy1999Wavelet} for discussion).
-To estimate the original mean and variance functions, we extract the first $T$ points from the SMASH estimated mean and variance.
-To evaluate MSE at the 201 equally spaced points (Scenario 1) we use simple linear interpolation between the estimated points.
+To deal with the second issue, we borrowed a standard trick used in the wavelet literature; first, we reflected the data about the right edge and extracted the first $2^{\lfloor\log_2(2T)\rfloor} = 512$ data points, so that the number of data points in the new data set was a power of 2, and so that the mean curve was continuous at the right edge of the original data.
+Further, to ensure that the input to \mysmash{} was periodic, we reflected the transformed data set about its right edge, so that the final transformed signal was of length 1,024.
+After running \mysmash{}, the estimates of the mean and variance functions were extracted from the first $T = 500$ positions.

+In the second scenario, we simulated evenly spaced data points; we independently generated $T = \mbox{1,024}$ pairs $(X_t,y_t)$, with the $X_t$'s equally spaced on $[0,1]$.
+Performance was evaluated separately for the mean and standard deviation as the mean of the MSEs evaluated at each of the locations, $t = 1,\ldots,T$.

+For each scenario, we simulated 100 data sets.
+These experiments are implemented by in the ``Gaussian variance estimation'' analysis in the companion repository.

-Table \ref{table:mfvb_comp} shows mean MSEs over 100 independent runs for each scenario.
-Despite the fact that these simulation scenarios -- particularly Scenario 1 -- seem better suited to MFVB than SMASH, SMASH performs comparably or better than MFVB for both mean and variance estimation in both Scenarios.
+Table \ref{table:mfvb_comp} shows, for each scenario, the mean error (MSE) in the estimated mean and standard deviation, averaged over the 100 independent simulations.
+Despite the fact that these simulation scenarios, particularly Scenario 1, seem better suited to \mfvb{} than \mysmash{}, \mysmash{} performs comparably or better than \mfvb{} for both mean and variance estimation.